Cookies

 • The key development objective is revenue generation to deliver community benefit.
 If sufficient funding can be found to include the community facility, it will be incorporated.
 If it is not, the commercial units will be the priority to support future income streams which can then support the community facility as a second phase (along with other improved community services and projects).

-• These commercial unit design should be scalable and modular to ensure that development is not delayed by available finance.
+• The future plans for development at the site are for a commercial unit design which is both scalable and modular to ensure that development is not delayed by available finance.
+A key goal is to build smaller commercial units to minimise business rates for future tenants.

 Pre-development actions